DavidGoedicke/ReuseHCI2025/_pages/schedule.md

 {: .align--left .notice--warning  }

 ## Location

-The workshop will be held at the "Altes Hauptgebäude" of the TU Darmstadt (S1|03) in room "015".
+[//]: # (The workshop will be held at the "Altes Hauptgebäude" of the TU Darmstadt (S1|03) in room "015".)

-Please check the conference website for the latest information: [muc2022.mensch-und-computer.de](https://muc2022.mensch-und-computer.de/)
+Please check the conference website for the latest information: [muc2025.mensch-und-computer.de](https://muc2025.mensch-und-computer.de/)

 <!-- {% include gallery caption="Examples for the interactive parts of the workshop: collecting ideas using digital sticky notes in Miro (left) and the result of a quick prototype (right)." %} -->